 Getting to the city

 Buses leave regularly for Glasgow, stopping off at the main railway and bus stations.
 The journey to the city centre takes 15 to 20 minutes.
-There are also eight trains per hour from Paisley Gilmour Street Station to Glasgow Central Station, which is one mile from the airport and can be reached by taxi or by regular bus services from bus stop bay 1, just outside the terminal building.
-Taxis are available outside the terminal 24 hours a day, with only those licensed by the Renfrewshire Council allowed to operate.
-The taxi fare from Glasgow Airport to Glasgow city centre is approximately £22.
+There are also eight trains per hour from Paisley Gilmour Street Station to Glasgow Central Station, which is one mile from the airport and can be reached by taxi or by regular bus services.

 GMT (GMT +1 from last Sunday in March to the last Sunday in October).

 Tel: +44 (0)870 040 0008.

 Taxis are available 24 hours a day at the taxi rank opposite the main terminal.
 They are obligated to meter the journey.

 Transfer between terminals

 A covered walkway connects the terminals.

 Flights to Glasgow International Airport are available on Aer Lingus, British Airways, easyJet, emirates, Flybe, Iberia, Icelandair, Jet2, KLM, Monarch, Spanair, Thomas Cook, Thomson, United, Us Airways and Virgin Atlantic, among others.

 There is a dedicated business wing in the Skylounge with many business services ranging from internet to refreshments for a rate of about £18 per day.
 There is also a business centre opposite the terminal buildings offering conference and meeting rooms for hire.

 Glasgow Airport Taxis: the taxi fares above are intended as a guideline only.